esimmons1/esimmons1/README.md

 ---

 ### 🚀 Current Projects
-- 🧪 Building a **user-driven gas price tracking page**
+- Building a **user-driven gas price tracking page**
+- Building an **encoder and decoder** for sharing secret messages with friends
-- ⚙️ Designing **particle physics demos in Processing**
+- Designing **physics demos in Processing**
-- 💾 Playing with **low-level systems & MIPS Assembly**
+- Playing with **low-level systems & MIPS Assembly**
-- 🔄 Merging creative visuals with interactive controls
+- Merging creative visuals with interactive controls
-- 🖥️ Perpetually building PCs and Drones
+- Perpetually building PCs and Drones

 ---